alikureishy/AI-planning/README.md

 *Runtime Metrics*: References to the word 'Performance Metrics' will be intended to refer to an algorithm's performance across 4 metrics - runtime, node expansions, goal tests and new node creations.
 This avoids redundancy

+*Frontier*: This is a collection of the nodes whose neighbors have not yet been explored.
+In other words, these nodes have been reached, but have not been explored further.
+For the purpose of our discussion, the 'frontier' also encapsulates the underlying *representation* of this collection -- i.e, either a list, stack, queue, priority-queue etc. This is important to consider here because the choice of this data structure precisely determines the type of search algorithm ultimately being implemented (eg. Breadth-First-Search, Depth-First-Search, Uniform-Cost-Search etc), because this data structure dictates the order in which elements are selected at each subsequent step of the search algorithm.

+*Tree-Search*: The structure of the search space in this case is a tree, with no cross-edges or back-edges (as is possible with a graph search).
+The implication of this on the algorithm is that there is no need to maintain a list of explored/visited nodes.
+Each neighbor of a node that is being explored/visited is guaranteed not to have been visited before.

+*Graph-Search*: The structure of the search space in this case is a graph, with forward-edges, cross-edges and back-edges.
+The implication of this on the saerch algorithm is that it needs to maintain a list of explored/visited edges, and each time an edge's neighbors are explored, those neighbors that have already been explored are not added to the frontier.
+The Graph-Search algorithm reduces to a Tree-Search algorithm if the graph being searched on fulfills the structural requirements of being a tree data structure (i,e, no back- or cross- edges).

+*Breadth-First-Search*: A search algorithm wherein the next node visited from the frontier is chosen based on the MIN # of hops from the start.
+Frontier = regular queue (FIFO).

+*Depth-First-Search*: A search algorithm wherein the next node visited from the frontier is chosen based on the MAX # of hops from the start.
+Frontier = regular stack (FILO).

+*Uniform Cost Search*: A search algorithm wherein the next node visited from the frontier is chosen based on the MIN *total-path-cost* of the node.
+Total-path-cost is the cost of reaching that node from the start node.
+A Uniform Cost Search reduces to a Breadh-First-Search when all graph edges have the same cost (eg. cost of 1).
+Frontier = priority queue.

+*Depth-Limited-Search*: A search algorithm wherein the next node visited from the frontier is chosen based on

 ## Optimal Plan

 Overall, 'A-Star with the ignore-preconditions heuristic' performed the fastest - generally due to fewer node expansions, goal tests, and new node creations - among the search algorithms used, while also yielding an optimal path in each case.